Bates College Museum of Art: History

-The Bates College Museum of Art was founded in 1955 as the Treat Gallery in the newly constructed Pettigrew Building at Bates College.
+The museum was founded in 1955 as the Treat Gallery in the newly constructed Pettigrew Building at Bates College.
 Norma Berger, the niece of Marsden Hartley, a notable Maine artist, donated a large collection at the founding of the museum.
 In 1986, the gallery moved to the new Olin Arts Center and adopted its current name.
 After the renovation and installation, the new and expanded space enabled the museum to organize major scholarly exhibitions of contemporary and historic artists.
 Over the past decade, the collection has grown to collect more art pieces of all mediums and support educational curriculum across disciplines.

-As of 2023 the director of the museum is Dan Mills.
+Since 2025, Carrie Cushman has overseen the museum as its director.

 Collections and notable exhibitions

 As of 2023, it holds over 8,000 objects, including select and growing holdings of contemporary Chinese art, pre-Columbian art, Japanese woodblock prints, and African art.
 In addition to the original Marsden Hartley Memorial Collection, the museum contains works by many other notable artists.
 The museum has focused on collecting works of Maine artists.